bangingheads/BDragon/README.md

 ## Thank You

 A special shoutout to the CommunityDragon team, this project is not possible without them, they work hard for the community.
-More can be found about CDragon on [https://www.communitydragon.org/](their website).
-You can support their project on their [https://www.patreon.com/communitydragon](Patreon).
+More can be found about CDragon on [their website](https://www.communitydragon.org/).
+You can support their project on their [Patreon](https://www.patreon.com/communitydragon).

 A thank you to Querijin for his making of the sprite sheet maker as it saved time in building the project.